jainam-r/ArangoDB-Multi-Modal-Graph/README.md

 Concerns: The Data file is too large to directly upload it to ArangoDB.
 Hence it has to be uploaded using a script.

-Refer to wikidata dump extract.py for the same
+Refer to 'wikidata dump extract.py' for the same

 ## Create a Graph